apache/dolphinscheduler-website/docs/en-us/release/faq.md

 ## Q: pip install kazoo This installation gives an error.
 Is it necessary to install?

-A: This is the python connection zookeeper needs to use, must be installed
+A: This is the python connection Zookeeper needs to use, must be installed

 ---